The Real Estate Law Review: South Korea

 Korean law provides flexibility as well as certain tax benefits for various investment structures.
 The following are investment structures commonly used in real estate investments in Korea:

 REFs have become the investment vehicle most frequently used for collective Korean real estate investments.
 Among the various types of REFs recognised by the Financial Investment Services and Capital Markets Act (FSCMA), the trust-type REF has been commonly used due to the relative ease with which a trust-type REF can be established, since the structure does not involve the incorporation of an entity.
 The company-type REF is another form that is often considered, especially among foreign investors.
 REFs should have at least two or more investors (with certain required minimum investment amounts) while a single investor amongst the investors is not subject to any cap on its maximum ownership.
-Tax benefits currently available under the REF structure include: (1) no otherwise applicable tripled acquisition tax rate (i.e., the registration tax component of the acquisition tax) imposed for acquisition of real estate located within the Seoul Metropolitan Area (however, REFs will still be subject to the heavy acquisition tax if the percentage of its investments in real estate does not exceed 80 per cent of its assets); (2) dividend payment deduction for corporate income tax (no corporate income tax for the trust-type REF); and (3) certain favourable treatment for property taxes as well as the aggregate real estate tax (see Section VII for certain proposed amendments effecting REF tax treatment).
+Tax benefits currently available under the REF structure include: (1) no otherwise applicable tripled acquisition tax rate (i.e., the registration tax component of the acquisition tax) imposed for acquisition of real estate located within the Seoul Metropolitan Area (however, REFs will still be subject to the heavy acquisition tax if the percentage of its investments in real estate does not exceed 80 per cent of its assets); (2) dividend payment deduction for corporate income tax (no corporate income tax for the trust-type REF); and (3) certain favourable treatment for property taxes as well as the aggregate real estate tax (see Section VII for a description of certain amendments affecting REF tax treatment).
 One notable feature of the REF structure is that, because the FSCMA's intent was to provide tax benefits to passive investors in an REF, investors by statute have only a limited amount of control over the day-to-day management and operation of REF assets, which management and operation is instead required to be undertaken by a licensed asset management company (AMC).
 REFs are also subject to a one-year mandatory holding period before it can dispose of its assets, with certain limited exceptions.

 REITs are also a commonly used investment vehicle for real estate investment in Korea.
 There are three types of REITs: K-REITs, paper REITs, and corporate restructuring -REITs (CR-REITs).
 Due to the comparatively non-favourable tax treatment of K-REITs and stringent requirements for internal management, K-REITs are not widely used by foreign investors.

 A paper-REIT is a special purpose company and thus required to assign management functions to an AMC, a business trustee and a custodian.
 The custodian as trustee of a paper-REIT holds the title to the assets.
-One of the advantages of a paper-REIT compared to the CR-REIT is that development projects are possible up to 30 per cent of total assets of a paper-REIT when they meet the listing requirement described below.
-Some of the downsides of a paper-REIT include: (1) no single investor (together with its specially related persons) may own more than 40 per cent of the shares in a paper-REIT with exceptions for certain local pension plans; (2) at least 30 per cent of the shares in a paper-REIT must be publicly offered within a stipulated period of time with exceptions for certain local pension plans; and (3) a paper-REIT should go public when it satisfies relevant IPO regulations.
+One of the advantages of a paper-REIT compared to the CR-REIT is that development projects are possible over 30 per cent of total assets of a paper-REIT when they meet the listing requirement described below.
+Some of the downsides of a paper-REIT include: (1) no single investor (together with its specially related persons) may own more than 50 per cent of the shares in a paper-REIT with exceptions for certain local pension plans; (2) at least 30 per cent of the shares in a paper-REIT must be publicly offered within a stipulated period of time with exceptions for certain local pension plans; and (3) a paper-REIT should go public when it satisfies relevant IPO regulations.
 Due to these disadvantages, this structure may not be available to an investor (without involving investment by pension plans) intending to acquire title via the REIT structure and hold a majority stake of such REIT.
 Tax benefits of a paper-REIT are similar to that of an REF (see above) in most material respects.

 CR-REITs are restricted in that they are only permitted to invest in real estate assets sold by companies undergoing corporate debt restructuring (i.e., the seller should use the proceeds from the sale to repay its debt).

-iii Project finance vehicle (PFV)
+iii Project finance vehicle

-A PFV is an investment vehicle recognised by a Korean Corporate Income Tax Act and widely used for certain types of development projects which require a substantial amount of investment funds.
+A project finance vehicle (PFV) is an investment vehicle recognised by a Korean Corporate Income Tax Act and widely used for certain types of development projects which require a substantial amount of investment funds.
 A PFV is a paper company without having any full-time employees; thus a PFV should delegate its day-to-day asset management activities to an asset management company (which is not required to be licensed and, instead, needs to own a prescribed equity stake in the PFV).
 In the PFV structure, one or more financial institutions must hold at least 5 per cent of the equity interest in the PFV.
 In addition to various tax benefits, the key advantages of the PFV structure are that (1) formation of a PFV is relatively quick because governmental approval is not required (only filing with the local tax authority is required); and (2) investors in the PFV can exercise a great degree of control over the operation and management of the PFV assets.
 Key limitations are that (1) the PFV structure may be used only for large scale development projects; (2) a PFV has a limited life span; and (3) there are some uncertainties regarding requirements for PFV qualifications.

 Real estate ownership